Ailing Djokovic, hurting Stephens win in Cincy

 Djokovic overcame an upset stomach and a sluggish first set Wednesday, beating Adrian Mannarino 4-6, 6-2, 6-1 before heavy rain halted afternoon matches at the Western & Southern Open.

-The 10th-seeded Djokovic demonstrated he's back in form by winning Wimbledon title last month.
-Now he's trying to get his hard-court game ready for the US Open, the latest step in his long comeback.
-He's been very inconsistent while changing from grass to hard courts.
+The 10th-seeded Djokovic demonstrated he's back in form by winning another Wimbledon title last month.
+Now he's trying to get his hard-court game ready for the U.S. Open, the latest step in his long comeback.
+He has been inconsistent while changing from grass to hard courts.

 "I know from experience it might come very quickly," he said.
 "So I'm hoping for that."